by Norma Bogan

 *Norma & Kerry Bogan sold their company in late1990, early 1991.

-If you own one, please contact her by email at LeMcCarthy@VALLEY.NET with the serial plate information (color of plate, serial number, printing on the plate), plus the color of the machine..
+I've recently taken over, to add to her list.
+If you own one, please contact me by email pat (at) angoravalley.com with the serial plate information (color of plate, serial number, printing on the plate), plus the color of the machine..
 Thank you.